Jamsetji Tata: Philanthropy

-Jamshetji donated generously mainly for education and healthcare.
+Jamsetji donated generously mainly for education and healthcare.
 He was named the greatest philanthrope of the 20th century by EdelGive Foundation and Hurun Research India.
 He topped the list of the world's top philanthropists of the 20th century with an estimated donation of $102 billion adjusted for inflation.
+Shrimad Rajchandra, the Jain spiritual mentor of Mahatma Gandhi, is said to have left a deep impression on Jamsetji Tata.
+Once during a visit to his opulent residence in Bombay, in the course of their interaction, Rajchandra spoke about the transient nature of material wealth and non-attachment, an idea that some interpretations associate with the philanthropic vision of the Tata Group.

+A portrait at New York Jain temple depicting Shrimad Rajchandra and Jamsetji Tata at his bungalow where Shrimad spoke about insignificance of transient material possessions.

 Personal life

 Tata married Hirabai Daboo.
-Their sons, Dorabji Tata and Ratanji Tata, succeeded Tata as the chairmen of the Tata Group.
+They had two children, Dorab and Ratan, the former of whom succeeded Tata as the chair of the Tata Group.

 Tata's first cousin was Ratanji Dadabhoy Tata, who played an important role in the establishment of Tata Group.
 His sister Jerbai, through marriage to a Mumbai merchant, became the mother of Shapurji Saklatvala, who Tata employed to successfully prospect for coal and iron ore in Odisha and Bihar.
 Saklatvala later settled in England, initially to manage Tata's Manchester office, and later became a Communist Member of the British Parliament.

-Through his cousin, Ratanji Dadabhoy, he was the uncle of entrepreneur J. R. D. Tata and Sylla Tata; the latter was married to Dinshaw Maneckji Petit, the third baronet of Petits.
+Through his cousin, Ratanji Dadabhoy, he was the uncle of entrepreneur JRD Tata and Sylla Tata; the latter was married to Dinshaw Maneckji Petit, the third baronet of Petits.
 The baronet's sister Rattanbai Petit, was the wife of Muhammad Ali Jinnah, the founder of Pakistan.